cjratcliff/ml-compiled/docs/metrics.rst

 Plots the true positive rate against the false positive rate for different values of the threshold in a binary classifier.

 ROC stands for Receiver Operating Characteristic.

+The ROC curve can be described with one number using the `ROC <https://ml-compiled.readthedocs.io/en/latest/metrics.html#auc-area-under-the-curve>`_.

 Language modelling